BrunoV21/CodeTide-vsExtension/README.md

 - **CodeTide: Add IDs to Copilot Context** – Add selected snippets to your Copilot/LLM context.
 - **CodeTide: Refresh Cached IDs** – Update the list of available snippet IDs.

-See the [Quickstart](./vsc-extension-quickstart.md) for developer setup and advanced usage.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for setup and guidelines.